jw4/mqd/README.md

 modifying it to match your settings first.
 Then to install the service run `./smtp-dispatcher.exe install`, and `./smtp-dispatcher.exe start` to start monitoring the mailqueue folder and sending emails.

+## Building

+To generate the windows binary with the icon and resource info you can use `go generate github.com/jw4/mqd/cmd/smtp-dispatcher` after installing the fine tool by Joseph Spurrier:

+  `go get github.com/josephspurrier/goversioninfo/cmd/goversioninfo`

+This should generate a .syso file which `go build` will use to incorporate the resource info into the binary when you finish up with:

+  `go build github.com/jw4/mqd/cmd/smtp-dispatcher`

 ![gopher mascot](img/smtp-dispatcher-gopher.png)